7 cybersecurity trends for 2026

 So, what is the alternative?
 Start with the team you already have.
 By developing internal capabilities and upskilling your workforce (both technical responders and executive leaders), organizations can strengthen decision-making, improve response readiness, and build a culture of resilience.
 Upskilling isn’t just a temporary fix; it’s a strategic defense.

-Building internal capabilities is critical for three key reasons:
+Building internal capabilities is critical for four key reasons:

 Here are five actionable steps to strengthen your security team: